 Perhaps the most profound demographic change in Kosovo took place between 1971 and 1981 when over 100,000 Serbs and Montenegrins left the region.
 Since the violent 1981 riots in Kosovo, during which ethnic Albanian demands included the province’s political separation from Serbia and the establishment of a Kosovo Republic, the tempo of Serbian and Montenegrin emigration accelerated.
 In 1982 alone, 5,810 Serbs and Montenegrins left Kosovo and during the first three months of 1983 yet another 1,180.
 The ethnic cleansing of the Serbs and fellow-Slavs in Kosovo culminated in the almost complete Albanisation of Kosovo by 2007.
 Out of an estimated population of 2.1. million in 2007, Albanians constituted around 92 percent.
 The demographic coup was over.

 Tito, after his falling-out with the Soviet Union in 1948, sought to build up an alliance with Albania, whose leader, Enver Hoxha, though an avowed Marxist and atheist, was also a committed Albanian nationalist.
-Tito and the Yugoslav senior leadership mistakenly assumed that taking a soft-line on Albanians in Kosovo and on the rapidly changing demographic balance in that province (in favour of the Albanians) would give Yugoslavia a stable relationship with its southern neighbour.
+Tito and the Yugoslav senior leadership mistakenly assumed that taking a soft-line on Albanians in Kosovo and on the rapidly changing demographics balance in that province (in favor of the Albanians) would give Yugoslavia a stable relationship with its southern neighbor.

-The paradigm of a demographic coup must now be spelt out in some detail.
-The process can be summarised quite easily :
+The paradigm of a demographic coup must now be spelled out in some detail.
+The process can be summarized quite easily :

-Bring about drastic demographic change in a province or part of a federal country, through inward population flows of a particular group (religious, ethnic or linguistic) from a neighbouring country or through significantly higher birth-rates domestically.
+Bring about drastic demographic change in a province or part of a federal country, through the inward population, flows of a particular group (religious, ethnic or linguistic) from a neighboring country or through significantly higher birth-rates domestically.